Willis J. Dance

 Willis J. Dance (1821-1887) served as a Confederate artillerist in the American Civil War.

 Pre-War

 Willis Jefferson Dance was born in Powhatan County, Virginia on June 21, 1821.
 He was educated at Hampden-Sydney College and from 1837 - 1839, the University of Virginia.
 In 1860, Dance lived in Eggleston's District in Powhatan County, Virginia, using the Post Office at Powhatan Court House.
-Age 38, he was married to Margaret C. Dance, age 37.
-(Their only child died young.)
+He was 38 years old and married to Margaret C. Dance, age 37; their only child had died in infancy.
 Dance had real estate valued at $3,500 and personal property valued a $10,000.
 He was an attorney and a slave owner.